Mr-Smyth/sunwhere/testing.md

   1. Passed the function block through JSHint, to check for errors.
      * 1 missing semicolon on displayCurrentIcon assignment * Fixed.
-  2. Checked the index.html rendered page, was displaying correct information.
+  2. Checked the index.html rendered page, was displaying the correct information.
      * Page rendered as expected with all information.
   3. Refreshed page multiple times to see if any errors occurred.
      * No errors detected.